 Carissa Atallah is an emerging playwright from sunny Southern California.
 Her work has been championed by organizations including Samuel French and the Kennedy Center and performed in cities throughout the US.

-In 2019, her play “Voir Dire” garnered national recognition as a finalists in the Kennedy Center American College Theater Festival in the National 10 Minute Play Award category.
+In 2019, her play “Voir Dire” garnered national recognition as a finalist in the Kennedy Center American College Theater Festival in the National 10 Minute Play Award category.
 “Voir Dire” was performed at The John F. Kennedy Center for the Performing Arts in Washington DC and produced for a seven-show run at the Dorie Theater in Hollywood, California as a part of the Los Angeles Collegiate Playwrights Festival that same year.
 “Voir Dire” went on to win the 45th Annual Samuel French Off Off Broadway Short Play Festival in 2020.
 The play is published and available for licensing through Concord Theatricals as a part of the Off Off Broadway Festival Plays, 45th Series.

 In 2019, Carissa’s full-length play “Brown Face” received a staged reading in collaboration with The Latinx Play Project at the University of California, Riverside.
 “Brown Face” was performed at the Barbara and Art Culver Center of the Arts in Downtown Riverside, California.
 In 2020, “Brown Face” was a semifinalist in The Bay Area Playwrights Festival established by the Playwrights Foundation.
 In the Fall of 2021, “Brown Face” will be produced as a main stage production by the Department for Theater, Film, & Digital Production at the University of California Riverside; the production was an official selection for the Region 8 Kennedy Center American College Theatre Festival.
 “Brown Face” also received a professional staged reading in 2021 as a part of Playwright Arena’s Ghost Light Zoom Series.